kborovik/llmdoc/README.md

-# Question Answering with Generative AI and Elasticsearch
+# Document Question Answering with Generative AI and Elasticsearch

 This project utilizes a Retrieval-Augmented Generation (RAG) approach, leveraging a Large Language Model (LLM), to condense search results obtained from ElasticSearch document queries into summaries.

-## Document Analysis and Summarization

 The `llmdoc` project utilizes the [spaCy](https://spacy.io/) library to analyze text.
 It performs various tasks such as sentence splitting, generating sentence lemmas, grouping sentences and lemmas into chunks, generating embeddings using a Large Language Model, and storing the generated document in an ElasticSearch index.

-### Workflow
+## Document Intake Flow

+1. Split text into sentences with spaCy library
-1. Text analysis with spaCy library
+1. Lemmatize sentence with spaCy library
-2. Sentence splitting
-3. Lemmatization of sentences
-4. Chunking of sentences and lemmas
+1. Group sentences into ElasticSearch documents
-5. Generation of embeddings using a Large Language Model
+1. Generate embedding for KNN search with Large Language Model (LLM)
-6. Storage of the generated document in an ElasticSearch index
+1. Store documents in ElasticSearch index

+## Document Search Flow

+1.

 # Quick Start

 - Clone GitHub repository
 - Set ELASTIC_PASSWORD
-- Initialize repository (setup Python and ElasticSearch environment)
+- Initialize local development environment (Docker Compose, ElasticSearch)
 - Start Docker Compose (ElasticSearch, Kibana, Ollama LLM Model)
 - Run end-to-end test